 Let’s say you’ve weighed the pros and cons of a gap year, and it’s just not for you.
-What options are out there beyond school?
+What are the other things to do after high school graduation?

 The vast majority of graduates go straight into university for a bachelor degree.
 For the average student, this is the standard pathway, the “safest” choice.

 There are statistics and reasons that justify this impression.
 The unemployment rate for workers with a bachelor degree is 2.7%, compared to 6.4% for those who have only completed Year 12 Study.

 University education is broad and theoretical, and teaches the core knowledge and cognitive skills involved in whole industries.
 Therefore, there is more potential for employment in various sectors of the industry, and graduates are not limited to a specific job.